We will keep voting down PM May's deal, says senior UK eurosceptic

-LONDON (Reuters) - Senior eurosceptic British lawmaker Steve Baker said on Wednesday he would keep voting against Prime Minister Theresa May’s Brexit deal if it was put before parliament again.
+LONDON (Reuters) - Senior eurosceptic MP Steve Baker said on Wednesday he would keep voting against Prime Minister Theresa May’s Brexit deal if it was put before parliament again.

 Baker, a leading member of the large eurosceptic faction in May’s Conservative Party, said he had spoken to Brexit campaign groups about the deal.

-“I will see to it that we honor what we owe to them, to keep voting this down however many times it is brought back,” he said in parliament.
+“I will see to it that we honour what we owe to them, to keep voting this down however many times it is brought back,” he said in parliament.

 Reporting by Kylie MacLellan, writing by William James, editing by Elizabeth Piper